Skill Overview

 Skill Taxonomy Overview

-Lightcast’s skills taxonomy used by AdeptID includes ~30,000 unique skills which are in turn organized into clusters of similar skills and a skill type: specialized, baseline or certification.
+Our skill taxonomy includes tens of thousands of unique skills which are in turn organized into clusters of similar skills and a skill type: specialized, baseline or certification.

 FIELDTYPESHORT DESCRIPTION